CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 > Tasks with no deadline

-##### Private contact detail

-> A contact detail that is not meant to be shared with others

 ## Appendix E : Product Survey
 #### WunderList
 **Pros:**<br>
-1. Support for cross-platform operations<br>
+1. Has support for cross-platform operations<br>
-2. Use tags for any tasks<br>
-3. Share tasks with other people and manage the shared tasks<br>
+2. Can Share tasks with other people and manage them<br>
-4. Categorize tasks into different categories<br>
+3. Can categorize tasks into different categories<br>
-5. Attach different types of file inside the task, such as photos, PDF and PowerPoint<br>
+4. Can attach different types of file inside the task, such as photos, PDF and PowerPoint<br>
-6. Use of short form command<br>

 **Cons:**<br>
-1. Only have two priority levels<br>
+1. Has limited priority level<br>
+2. Has no undo operation<br>

 #### Remember the Milk
 **Pros:**<br>
-1. Use offline and be synced once internet connection is established<br>
+1. Can Use offline and sync once internet connection is established<br>
-2. Handle some natural language processing by saving deadlines from task information itself (e.g. Do math homework by tomorrow: Saves task with deadline set to date of tomorrow)<br>
+2. Can handle some natural language processing by saving deadlines from task information itself (e.g. Do math homework by tomorrow: Saves task with deadline set to date of tomorrow)<br>
-3. Undo operation when marking tasks as done (recover from accidentally clicking done)<br>
+3. Can Undo operation when marking tasks as done (recover from accidentally clicking done)<br>
-4. Set priority with ordering<br>
+4. Can set priority with some form of order<br>
-5. Set recursive tasks<br>
+5. Can set recursive tasks<br>

 **Cons:**<br>
 1. Need to click frequently to enter a task (if using desktop, not application) <br>
-2. Need to remember lots of shortcuts to remember, so user is less likely to use them<br>
+2. Need to remember lots of shortcuts, so user is less likely to use them<br>
-3. Display of the interface is cluttered, not intuitive<br>
+3. Has a cluttered interface, thus not intuitive<br>
 4. Does not support calendar view in-house, but there are plugins that display calendar views<br>

 #### Google Calendar